cchesser/java-perf-workshop/docs/content/docs/jmc/_index.md

 ---
-title: "Java Mission Control & Flight Recorder"
+title: "JDK Mission Control & Flight Recorder"
 weight: 20
 description: >
     Initial look at the JVM from its native perspective.